Local teachers speak out in Washington for a cure for a rare disease

 “NF2 is super rare,” Hanrahan said.
 “Tumors grow on the spine, in the brain, ears and other extremities.
 It’s not a well-known disease.
 It seems there’s never enough money for research and no cure for it.”

-Since June 2019, Lauren and Stephanie have joined the nonprofit, NF2 BioSolution, a non-profit researching a gene therapy approach to a cure.
+In June 2019 Hanrahan and Ham joined NF2 BioSolution, a nonprofit organization researching a gene therapy approach to a cure.
 They recently met the president of NF2 BioSolutions.

 The pair met four teenage girls, all diagnosed with NF2, at the marathon.